This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 - Forty percent of the sample reoffended as predicted from their criminal history before incarceration.

-- For a small percentage of offenders (4 percent), incarceration had a criminogenic effect, increasing the rate of crime after release from prison.
+- For a small percentage (4 percent), incarceration had a criminogenic effect, increasing the rate of crime after release from prison.

 - Supervision after release did not seem to lower likelihood of re-arrest.